 Voluntary Assistant Priests

 Ordained Church of England priests who are not employed by the church but are either employed in other jobs and occupations or are retired.
 Their ministry may be primarily in a parish setting, a workplace or as chaplains to hospitals, the armed forces, police forces, prisons, schools and universities.
+Over the years they have been referred to as non-stipendiary ministers, self-supporting ministers and currently as associate ministers.

 Rev. Paul Batson ~ Rev. Barry Chapman ~ Rev. Keith Charnley ~ Rev. Bernard Hughes